Indus Waters Treaty: Drainage in Kutch

-2016 Uri Attack
+Recent developments

+Aftermath of Uri attack

 In the aftermath of the 2016 Uri attack, India threatened to revoke the Indus Waters Treaty.
 The Prime Minister Narendra Modi declared, "blood and water cannot flow together."
-So far, such threats have not materialised.
+So far, such threats have not materialized.
 However, India decided to restart the Tulbul Project on the Jhelum River in the Kashmir Valley, which was previously suspended in response to Pakistan's objections.
 Political analyst Hasan Askari Rizvi in Lahore said that any change to the water supply of Pakistan would have a "devastating impact".
 India stated in February 2020 that it wants to follow the IWT in letter and spirit.
+The mandatary annual meeting of the IWT Commissioners has become irregular after the 2019 Pulwama attack and the last meeting took place in May 2022 indicating IWT purpose of mutual cooperation is lost except its arbitration part.